How many calories to eat to lose weight

 Example

-He is determined to lose weight, and he knows that food is essential to achieve good results, so he decides to calculate how many calories he needs daily.
+He is determined to lose weight, and knows that nutrition is essential to achieve good results, so he decides to calculate how many calories he needs daily.

 The account for Pedro is as follows.